anima-research/connectome-ts/docs/connectome-ts-reqs.md

 - `action` facets from toolCall operations
 - `thought` facets from innerThoughts operations
 This allows HUDs to render them with appropriate semantic meaning.

+Space/Element System Requirements:

+Elements are the basic building blocks arranged in a tree hierarchy, with Space as the root element.
+Elements can have Components that add behavior.
+Events flow through the element tree using a topic-based subscription system (e.g., "discord.message", "timer.expired").
+Elements produce VEIL operations in response to events.

+Event System Requirements:

+First-class events include frame lifecycle (start/end), time events, element lifecycle (mount/unmount), and scheduled events.
+Adapter-specific events (Discord, filesystem, etc.) are defined by their respective elements.
+Events use structured element references instead of strings for source identification.

+Agent Interface Requirements:

+The Space has an optional AgentInterface that processes completed frames.
+The agent decides whether to activate based on activation operations and their metadata.
+Empty frames (no VEIL operations, no activations) are discarded to maintain efficiency.
+The agent interface receives callbacks after all components have processed frame events.

+Stream References:

+Communication contexts use structured stream references with metadata instead of string identifiers.
+Stream references include type information and relevant metadata (channel, user, etc.).
+This enables flexible routing without hardcoding channel names.

 Lets start by defining VEIL and HUD, skipping for now spaces, elements, discord, and all that, building from the inside out.
 The compression engine should be sketched but the actual compression is too early to implement, we are mostly interested in the API between the compression engine and the HUD.